 Rage of Bahamut season 1, titled Rage of Bahamut: Genesis, was released on October 6, 2014 and it ran till December 29 of the same year.
 It was followed by the release of a couple of original net animation (ONA) special episodes, which were released between December 2016 and February 2017.
 Subsequently, Season 2 of Rage of Bahamut, titled Rage of Bahamut: Virgin Soul, was released on April 8, 2017, and it ran till September 30 of the same year.
 Interestingly, Season 2 had a separate story from Season 1, but it failed to make the impression that Season 1 did.

 In the time that has passed since the release of Season 2, a third season has not been announced.
-Following the release of Season 3, it was reported that the director of the show was not happy with the sequel, thus putting the prospects of a third season in question.
+Following the release of Season 3, it was reported that the director of the show was not happy with the sequel, thus putting the prospects of the third season in question.
 That being said, anime shows sometimes take years to renew, and there’s still plenty of time for MAPPA to decide on whether to continue the series.
 Our best guess is that if the show gets renewed, Rage of Bahamut season 3 release date could be sometime in 2021.
 We’re keeping our ears open for news on Season 3 of Rage of Bahamut, and we’ll update this section as soon as we hear something.

 Rage of Bahamut English Dub: